Make a Watering Can with a Plastic Bottle

 The manufacturing steps:

-- Preparation: Clean your bottle or container thoroughly.
+- The preparation:Clean your bottle or can thoroughly.

-- The drilling: Pierce the cork several times using your pin or needle.
+- The Perforation:Pierce the stopper several times with your thumbtack or needle.

-The Sprinkler's trick: Lightly heat the tip of the needle with a lighter, it will go through the plastic like butter!
+The Waterer's Tip:Lightly heat the tip of the needle with a lighter, it will go through plastic like butter!

-Looking for more elegance?
+Craving more elegance?

-- ✨ Stainless Steel Design: A brilliant gold finish that won't rust.
+- ✨ Stainless Design :A brilliant gold finish that doesn't rust.

-- 🎯 Precision Nozzle: Water at the base of the plant without splashing.
+- 🎯 Precision Spout:Water the base of the plant without splashing.

-- 🌿 Ideal Capacity: Lightweight and easy to handle for all your indoor plants.
+- 🌿 Ideal Capacity : Lightweight and easy to handle for all your indoor plants.

 If you find that piercing the cap lacks precision, there are specific nozzles that screw directly onto standard soda or water bottles.

-Passionate about plants?
+Plant enthusiast?
 Equip yourself like a pro.

 Making your own tools is fun, but nothing replaces the comfort and style of a real gardening tool.